 “How do I write a research paper for seminary?
 And just what exactly is ‘theological reflection’ and ‘critical thinking?'”

 Good questions.
-And fair.
+Necessary answers.

 In response, I am humbly providing the following guide to my students in graduate theological and religious studies (seminary).
 This guide may, however, be of help to others (of other disciplines) in graduate school, particularly as the student seeks to incorporate critical thinking into the paper.
 And, yes, I do believe that we can define both critical thinking and theological reflection.